walker84837/gruber-darker.nvim/README.md

-# gruber-darker.vim
+# gruber-darker.nvim

 > [!WARNING]
-> This Vim theme is uncompleted.
+> This Neovim theme is uncompleted.
 Keep your expectations realistic.

-This is a port of [rexim's
-extension](https://github.com/rexim/gruber-darker-theme) of the Gruber Darker theme to Vim.
+This is a port of [Alexey Kutepov's extension](https://github.com/rexim/gruber-darker-theme) of the Gruber Darker theme to Neovim.

 ## Known Bugs